rsk84/elk_stack_project/README.md

 	  ```
 - Update the `ansible.cfg` in `/etc/ansible/` within the Ansible control node/container to include the username used to SSH into the corresponding machine.
 	- The line `remote_user = <ssh username to access machines>` should be added/uncommented.
-- Run the playbook with `ansible-playbook [name of corresponding playbook]` and navigate to http://40.121.104.145:5601/ (the public ip of the elk virtual machine) to check that the installation worked as expected.
+- Run the playbook with `ansible-playbook <name of corresponding playbook>` and navigate to http://40.121.104.145:5601/ (the public ip of the elk virtual machine on port 5601) to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._